EdsonSMartins/PP5-heritage-housing/README.md

 2 - Predicting the house sale price of the four inherited houses including any other residential properties in Ames, Iowa, based on the most important features of the homes.
 The predictive model should aim to acchieve an R2 value of 0.8 or higher.

-3 - To access required information through an deplyed app that is easily accessible online and userfriendly.

-User Story

-User Story 1: As an end user, I want to be able to discover how features of a home correlate with the sale price, so that I can gain insight into the importance of a homes features in determining the sale price.
-User Story 2: As an end user, I want to be able to determine the likely sale price of a home based on certain features, so that I can gain insight into the likely values of a given home in the area.
-User Story 3: As an end user, I want to be able to access the required information easily online, so that I can find relevant information any time in a user friendly fashion.

 ## Dataset Content